webstudio-is/webstudio-community/docs/university/foundations/seo-settings.md

 - **Site Name**: Clearly define your website's identity.
 - **Fav Icon**: Customize with your logo for brand consistency.
-- **Custom Code**: Incorporate site-wide scripts or header code for advanced customization.
+- **Custom Header Code**: Incorporate site-wide scripts or header code for advanced customization.

 These settings ensure uniformity and brand coherence across all pages of your website.